quintel/documentation/docs/main/heat-networks.md

 ![Heat storage per hour](/img/docs/20200214_heat_storage_excess.png)

 ##### Storage losses
 Heat storage is subject to thermal losses.
-Users of the ETM can set a yearly loss percentage with a slider.
+You can set a yearly loss percentage with a slider.
 This percentage is converted to a loss percentage per hour (``(yearly losses)^(1/8760)``).
 For every hour per year this hourly percentage is multiplied with the heat in storage at that moment to calculate storage losses in that hour.

-This means that the total storage losses are typically (much) lower than the yearly loss percentage set by the user.
+This means that the total storage losses are typically (much) lower than the yearly loss percentage set by you.
 If 100 TJ heat is stored and yearly losses are 20%, it is generally not the case that 20 TJ heat is lost.
 Only if heat storage is filled on day 1 and no heat is drawn from storage during the year, the total heat lost is equal to the yearly loss percentage.
 In practice the storage is filled over a longer period of time and also emptied over time, which means that heat is typically stored for a shorter period than a full year, resulting in lower losses.

 ### Transport and distribution losses
 District heating networks have significant heat losses.
 In the ETM this is taken into account by proportionally increasing demand for each hour per year.

 Loss is expressed as a percentage of total supply.
-This percentage can be changed by the user with a slider.
+This percentage can be changed by you with a slider.
 For modern district heating networks a loss of 15-20% is common.
 For older networks, heat losses can range from 30%-40% or even higher.

 Please note that the _default_ loss value for many regions in the ETM is either fairly low or even zero.
 For countries, losses are determined based on data from the energy balance of the International Energy Agency.
 In The Netherlands, for example, only a small percentage of houses and buildings is currently connected to a district heating network whereas relatively many agricultural buildings are, mainly in the greenhouse industry.
 These greenhouses are typically located close to each other, with most of the heat sources (CHPs) on-site.
 This results in low average losses of all district heating networks combined.